MihaiB-dev/LFA/project1/README.md

-# Create a program that compiles a DFA and NFA and verifies a word.
+# Program which creates a DFA or NFA + verifies a word.

 ### Syntax for writing the input
   line 1: reads the alphabet separated by " ".